Hydromorphone (By mouth)

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

-- If the medicine comes in contact with your skin, rinse it with cool water right away.
+- If you get any of the liquid medicine on your skin, rinse it with cool water right away.

-- Exalgo® tablets works differently than hydromorphone tablets, even at the same dose (number of milligrams).
-Do not switch from the extended-release tablets to the immediate-release tablets unless your doctor tells you to.
+- Hydromorphone extended-release capsules or tablets work differently than regular hydromorphone tablets, even at the same dose.
+Do not switch from one form to another unless your doctor tells you to.